-You’ll be getting at least 8.5X points per dollar with this card when spending at Hyatt, and there are even some other bonus categories too.
-More points per dollar are awarded if you hold a World of Hyatt elite member status.
+You’ll be getting 9X points per dollar with this card when spending at Hyatt, and there are even some other bonus categories too.
+4X points come from the card, and 5X points come from your complimentary Discoverist hotel member status.
+More points per dollar are awarded if you hold a higher World of Hyatt elite member status.

-Hyatt points can be valued at around 1.8 cents each, which means you’d be getting a cash back equivalent of 15.3% with this card.
+Hyatt points can be valued at around 2 cents each, if you find a good deal, which means you’d be getting a cash back equivalent of about 18% with this card.
 That’s an excellent deal, though you’ll only get it when spending and redeeming with Hyatt.

 These hotel points can be used in several different ways, but the most common and rewarding method is typically for free night stays.
 Free night stays start at 5,000 points at Category 1 hotels, with higher categories requiring more.

-Cardholders also get one free night stay per year, at a Category 1–4 hotel or resort.
+Cardholders also get one free night stay per year after their cardmember anniversaries, at a Category 1–4 hotel or resort.
 That could be valued at around $200 or more, depending on the room.
-And there’s also complimentary Discoverist member status, which comes with free in-room internet, late check-out, and other perks at Hyatt locations.
+The complimentary Discoverist member status comes with free in-room internet, late check-out, and other perks at Hyatt locations.

-The Hyatt Credit Card costs $75 per year.
+The World of Hyatt Credit Card costs $95 per year.
 It’s only made for people that stay in Hyatt hotels or resorts somewhat regularly, but if that sounds like you this card could save you a tidy sum.